croaky/blog/README.md

 }
 ```

+The `id` must match a Markdown file `articles/id.md`.
+It is also used for the article's URL slug.

+The `description` is used for the article page's `meta` description.

 ## Modify theme

-The `theme` directory's files can be modified
-to customize the blog's HTTP headers, HTML, CSS, and JavaScript.

-The `theme/public` files are copied to `public` by `blog build`.
+All `theme/public` files are copied to `public`.
 `theme/public/_headers` are
 [Netlify Headers](https://www.netlify.com/docs/headers-and-basic-auth/).

 The `theme/*.html` files
 are parsed as [Go templates](https://gowebexamples.com/templates/).

-The `article.html` template accepts a data structure like this:
+The `theme/article.html` template accepts a data structure like this:

 ```
 {